KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

     Vertex 8:  0, 1, 0, 0,
     Vertex 9:  0, 1, 0, 0,

-This means that every vertex should be influenced by joint 0 and joint 1, (except for the two vertices at the bottom, which are only influenced by joint 0).
+This means that every vertex may be influenced by joint 0 and joint 1  (except for the two vertices at the bottom, which may only be influenced by joint 0).
 The last 2 components of each vector are ignored here.
 If there were multiple joints, then one entry of this accessor could, for example, contain

     3, 1, 8, 4,